 The Shield vs. The New Day

 For an opening match, this was easily one of the highlights of the night.
-It wasn't perfect - one minor issue was the New Day performing their trademark Unicorn Stampede a little too long on Dean Ambrose.
+It wasn't perfect: one minor issue was the New Day performing their trademark Unicorn Stampede a little too long on Dean Ambrose.
 But there was plenty of frenetic energy.
-Highlights included a double Midnight Hour, all Shield members got their finishers in at one point, Kofi leaped over both New Day brothers onto Ambrose, only for Big E to follow suit.
+Highlights included a double Midnight Hour as all Shield members got their finishers in at one point, Kofi leaped over both New Day brothers onto Ambrose, only for Big E to follow suit.